testndev/spec-examples-parser/readme.md

 });
 ```

-executing this test will return in terminal:
+executing this file will create and execute 3 tests, and return in terminal:

 ```
   Our_App respects local greetings formats for supported languages